embed-rs/embed.rs/embed.rs/content/articles/2016/arm-inline-assembly-rust.md

 }
 ---

-Inline assembly in modern languages is easily forgotten in day-to-day programming; its use has been diminished by having excellent compilers that produce equivalent or better code than what most programmers can hand-optimize.
-Outside of the field of optimization there are still some legitimate reasons to write a couple of instructions of assembly even then: Accessing CPU features that are platform-specific or simply not covered by compiler or library vendors.
+Inline assembly in modern languages is easily forgotten in day-to-day programming.
+Excellent compilers produce code that is equivalent or better than what most programmers can hand-optimize.
+But outside of the field of optimization there are still some legitimate reasons to write assembly: Accessing CPU features that are platform-specific or simply not covered by compiler or library vendors.

 This article gives a short introduction into inline assembly in Rust.
-It focuses on embedded development, more specifically the [ARM](https://en.wikipedia.org/wiki/ARM_architecture) architecture, which has a good reputation for being clear and also a lot of application in the embedded world, where one is much more likely to find oneself reaching for an assembler than on the desktop world of [x86-64](https://en.wikipedia.org/wiki/X86-64).
+It focuses on embedded development, more specifically the [ARM](https://en.wikipedia.org/wiki/ARM_architecture) architecture, which has a good reputation for being clear to understand.
+It also sees a lot of application in the embedded world, where one is much more likely to find oneself reaching for an assembler than on the domain of [x86-64](https://en.wikipedia.org/wiki/X86-64).

 What is assembly?